s53kr-lm8a6r/flash-sale-poc/README.md

 ## Behavior Notes

-- IDs are MongoDB ObjectId hex strings
+- IDs are MongoDB ObjectId hex strings, to ensure time-based ascending order
 - Transaction initializes by syncing sale and buyers from Backend
 - Duplicate buyer names per sale are rejected
 - When `productQty <= 0`: